 Treatment and the 12 steps:

-So, why does 12 step based treatment work.
+So, why do 12 steps based treatment work?
 Simple, look at it like this.
-Any addiction problem effects the user or abuser on 4 basic levels.
+Any addiction problem affects the user or abuser on 4 basic levels.
 Physical, mental, emotional, and spiritual.
 This is why addiction of any kind differs from a bad habit.
 A bad habit, say biting your nails, generally only effects you in a few ways.
 You bite the nail, so that is physical and you do it when you are nervous which is emotional.
 Although it is hard to stop a bad habit, any addict would tell you quitting heroin or alcohol use is about a million times harder than quitting your biting habit.
 When a drug makes a person feel physically different, calms or speeds up their mind, quells their emotions and allows them to feel a higher connection or purpose(hence the term “high” as in getting higher), you are looking at one heck of an enemy if you are trying to convince the person that walking away from this drug is the right thing to do.
-So, if you have a four pronged problem, you better offer a four pronged solution.
-Ever try to bail hay with a one or two pronged pitchfork?
-You better clear your calender for a few months, because you are going to be bailing hay for a while.
+So, if you have a four-pronged problem, you better offer a four-pronged solution.
+Ever try to bail hay with a one or two-pronged pitchfork?
+You better clear your calendar for a few months, because you are going to be bailing hay for a while.